What is ‘Educate?’

-- Recruitment for 2012 regional seed suppliers need to be safe haven accredited, fast growing first earlies seed; suitable for planting at the start of March and harvesting at the end of June.
+- Sign up to be one of the regional seed suppliers.
+These need to be safe haven accredited, fast growing first earlies seed; suitable for planting at the start of March and harvesting at the end of June.

 - Visit your local school to help at planting and harvesting times

 - Become a school buddy and liaise with schools during growing period by helping with any questions they may have

 - Attend harvesting events being held at show grounds around the country

 - Hand out recruitment flyers at industry events